 The sleep side of things we didn’t know if there was anything extra that we could do or anything that we should be doing in order to get her back off to sleep.

 The start of sleep disturbance

 To start off, Elara’s sleep patterns were quite normal, quite regular.
-She would wake up for a feed in the night or we would try and anticipate her feed.
-Up until she was five months, she was sleeping pretty much right the way through.
+She would wake up for a feed in the night or we would try to anticipate her feed.
+Up until she was 5 months, she was sleeping pretty much right the way through.
 But we had noticed that her right leg, especially, was starting to twitch and spasm when she was awake and when she was asleep

 As she became more mobile, the twitching and the spasming sort of eased off during the day, but it continued through the night.
 It was getting to a point that it disturbed her sleep.
 It could be any number of times throughout the night.
 Sometimes not at all.
 On rare occasions she’ll sleep right the way through